renasboy/ETHLottery/README.md

 Example Ethereum Block Hash:
 **0x5a801d8cf81a8ad942d5fa1b47f25b0b1507b7531b93f13ef9764e287bc51800**

-From the example above the result winning byte would be **0x00** as the block ends in 00.
+From the example above the winning result byte would be **0x00** as the hash ends in 00.

 The Ethereum Block Hash used as lottery result belongs to the 10th block, after the block containing the only transaction made from the ETHLottery smart contract to the lottery owner's Ethereum wallet with the payment of the owner fee, this action happens only once and only after the lottery is closed.